Zoloft Side Effects: Risks, Frequency & What to Expect

 What Are the Short-term Side Effects of Zoloft?

-Short-term side effects of Zoloft (sertraline) usually show up when someone first begins the medication or after a dosage change.
-For most people, these effects are temporary and often fade as the body gets used to the treatment.
-Not everyone will experience them, and the intensity can differ from person to person.
-Some of the more common short-term side effects include:
+Short-term side effects of Zoloft (sertraline) usually appear when someone first starts the medication or after a dosage change.
+For most people, these effects are temporary and fade as the body adjusts.
+Not everyone experiences them, and severity can vary.

 Woman With Hands On Head In Black Hoodie Struggling With Drug Dependence